 Minimalist design is not a new fad; In fact, the minimalist principle has been a trendsetter in different industries for over a century!
 With an endless amount of digital tools at their fingertips, today’s website designers are using bold colors, flat shapes and pixel perfect imagery to push simplicity to its furthest boundaries.
 So to help inspire your simpler side, here are seven websites that master the art of minimalist website design.
+And if you are looking for practical knowledge and training — Udemy is a good place to start.

 This creative agency cleverly displays their work with a basic brand template that features the fonts, colors and elements used in each brand’s design.